bgrosjea/aws_ec2_jupyter_spark/readme.md

 1. Stop the notebook and execute the third setup script: `./setup3.sh`

 At this point PySpark should be working in jupyter notebooks.
 Agreeing to everything installers ask should correctly get you through the setup process.

+## Note
+This procedure will probably not be updated after 04/06/2020.